Moving goods under Transit Procedure via the UK landbridge: Ireland – Great Britain – France

 7. The haulage company also must lodge the details of all the (S)TADs on the vehicle onto the UK’s Goods Vehicle Movement Service (GVMS).
 This will require a UK EORI number to access the GVMS system.

 Note: If you are moving animals/ SPS goods as part of the transit UK transit requirements also apply.
-These are detailed in the table here.
+These are detailed in the table Item was unpublished or removed

 In Great Britain

-8. Upon arrival in Great Britain, if all in order, driver does not have to interact with Border Force as the office of transit function will be completed digitally using the GVMS information.
-GVMS will be in operation from 01 January at Holyhead, Liverpoool and Fishguard.
+8. Upon arrival in Great Britain, if all is in order, the driver does not have to interact with Border Force as the office of transit function will be completed digitally using the GVMS information.
+GVMS is in operation at Holyhead, Liverpoool and Fishguard.
 If GVMS is not operational, a call at an Office of Transit is required to have the (S)TAD stamped.

 Great Britain - France (Calais, Dunkirk and Eurotunnel)

-14. Prior to arrival in France, the driver will see the status of their lorry on TV screens on board the ferry.
+13. Prior to arrival in France, the driver will see the status of their lorry on TV screens on-board the ferry.